 Most homes leak air allowing the cold, dry winter air to enter your home.
 There are common drafts like around windows and doors, and then there are hidden air leaks that only a trained energy auditor can find with special equipment.
 While each leak may be small, when you consider all of the leaks together, you have a more significant problem.

-An energy audit finds homes performance problems.
-It also provides solutions, including available rebates to make the energy efficient improvements.
+An energy audit finds home performance problems.
+It also provides solutions, including available rebates to make energy-efficient improvements.